 Storage and handling of work clothes – an important hygiene consideration for food production companies

 In food manufacturing, work clothes have traditionally been designed to protect the product.
-For example, the right clothing should prevent hair or textile fibers from ending up in production and destroying the product.
-The healthcare sector has gone a step further and have implemented increased hygiene requirements for work clothes in order to prevent infection.
+For example, the right clothing should prevent hair or textile fibres from ending up in production and destroying the product.
+The healthcare sector has gone a step further and has implemented increased hygiene requirements for work clothes in order to prevent infection.
 This is something that should also be considered in other industries with hygiene demands, such as food production.

 Requirements for storage of work clothes

 An important role is how the work clothes are handled and stored in the workplace.
 Work clothes should be stored separately from the staff’s private clothing.
 Otherwise, there is the risk of bringing various types of contaminants and, in the worst case, pathogenic microorganisms, into production with the clothes.

 One simple protective measure is to make sure that the work clothes are only used in the workplace, and that the clean work clothes are stored in a hygienic manner.
 One solution is to use closed textile cabinets, instead of open textile storage.
 This gives you a controlled storage, where staff can pick up work clothes at the beginning of the working day and leave them for laundry immediately after the working day is over.
 In this way, you can avoid spreading microorganisms to the foods that are handled.

 In other words, work clothes play an important role in preventing the spread of infection.
 Changing to clean workwear daily is recommended for this reason.